Ortham/libespm/README.md

 * Fallout 3
 * Fallout: New Vegas

-Libespm2 is a test-driven development rewrite of [libespm](https://github.com/WrinklyNinja/libespm) that focuses on providing a useful API to [libloadorder](https://github.com/WrinklyNinja/libloadorder) and [LOOT](https://github.com/loot/loot), rather than a general-purpose plugin parser.
+Libespm focuses on providing a useful API to [libloadorder](https://github.com/WrinklyNinja/libloadorder) and [LOOT](https://github.com/loot/loot), rather than a general-purpose plugin parser.

 ## Requirements